DrMarkusVoss/pumla/pumla_UsersGuide.md

 elements, you call `pumla init` in the root folder of that repository (if not another folder is defined by the source code projects documentation).

+### `pumla setup`
+This command needs to be called right after installation of pumla with:

+"`pip install .`" or "`pip install -e .`"

+The command must be executed from the root folder of the pumla release archive or pumla git repository.
+It makes sure, that the installation of the pumla python CLI tool knows where the pumla folder with the macros is, as it needs to access for certain commands, like e.g. `pumla init`.
+Also, a version consistency check is performed.

+The installation procedure should be followed as described on the README.md.

+### `pumla checksetup`
+Checks the pumla setup.
+Evaluates the consistency of the version numbers of the pumla python CLI tool and the macros, as well as the right setup of the paths.

 ### `pumla setupprj`
 This command prepares your projects source code repository to use pumla architecture models.
 It is a convenience command, as it creates some files for you as starting point,